 Preheat the grill to medium-high heat and oil the grates lightly.
 While it’s heating, whisk the lemon juice, brown sugar, chili powder, oil, garlic, salt, and pepper together in a small bowl and set aside.

 Prepare the cauliflower by removing the tough bottom leaves without removing the stem.
 Put the cauliflower heads onto a cutting board with the stem facing upward.
 Vertically cut on both sides of the stem, remove and reserve the loose florets for another use.
 Cut each “steak” into 1- 1½” thick slices, removing any remaining small leaves.

 Brush one side of the steaks with some of the oil mixture.
 Place them on the grill with the oiled side facing down, and brush the other side with more oil.
 Grill for 5 minutes before gently flipping over and cook for another 5-7 more minutes.
 It will be golden brown and slightly charred when done cooking.
 Drizzle with any remaining oil before removing to be plated.
 Sprinkle with cilantro and as an add-on you can make delicious grilled mushrooms to add more taste. enjoy

 Grilled Banana Splits

-Your vegan friends won’t feel left out at dessert time with these grilled banana splits.
+Your vegan friends won’t feel left out at dessert time with these cheap grilled banana splits.
 This mouth-watering dessert will impress vegans and carnivores alike.